All Episodes

 Unless you're Carl Rowan.

-He got caught violating the ban.
+Carl Rowan, a late columnist, Washington Post, he got caught violating the ban.

-He said, Screw the man.
+He said, screw the ban.

 Here's Obama yesterday on the gun case.